All Episodes

 Cuba's been in trouble.

-They've been in Trouble forever, but I mean, when the when the Soviet Union blew up, they lost their five billion dollar annual subsidy.
+They've been in trouble forever, but I mean, when the Soviet Union blew up, they lost their $5 billion annual subsidy.

 Cuban cigars went to hell.